Posted by Heart Hugger on Aug 14, 2020 3:01:43 PM

 If you are nervous about going to the doctor because you are trying to practice social distancing and hospital safety, that is okay.
 There are other options available.
 Specifically, telemedicine is available.

-This allows you to visit with a doctor either over the phone or using videoconferencing technology.
+This allows you, as the patient, to visit with a doctor either over the phone or using videoconferencing technology.
 While your doctor might not be able to listen to your heart, your doctor can still direct you to the lab if he or she feels like you need blood work or an EKG completed.
 While you might be shy about tele-visits, they are becoming more common, and the technology is present.
 If you have questions about your heart, you can see a doctor using telemedicine.

 Live a Healthy Lifestyle